 We are not a "recital studio" or a "competition studio."

-- Dance performance opportunities are handled through our partnering Non-Profit 501c3 Dance Company in residence, COBALT (Contemporary Ballet of PA).
+Dance performance opportunities are handled through our partnering Non-Profit 501c3 Dance Company in residence, COBALT (Contemporary Ballet of PA).
 Planned for the the first time for the 2017/18 Season is a beautiful performance opportunity for our younger dancers.
 More information with be forthcoming to our students.

-The Open Dance Class Program at Susquehanna Dance Center allows parents and students to create their own schedule and take classes for fun, fitness. and education.
-It includes classes for adults, teensand children generally ages 7 and up.
+2. The Recreational Dance Class Program at Susquehanna Dance Center allows parents and students to create their own schedule and take classes for fun, fitness. and education.
+It includes classes for adults, teens and children.

 - There are no particular number of hours per week required of students in open classes: you are free to choose classes on your level and in your age range that interest you the most.

-- Open Classes are taught by SDC's great faculty, and are also available to Pre-Professional students.
+- Recreational Classes are taught by SDC's great faculty, and are also available to Pre-Professional students.

-- Open Classes are outlined in black on the weekly schedule.
+- Recreational Classes are outlined in black on the weekly schedule.

-- Open Class Program students may not take classes that are listed only as Level A, B, C or D on the schedule.
+- Recreational Class Program students may not take classes that are listed only as Level A, B, C or D on the schedule.